Speedy series: laser engraving and cutting machines for formats up to 40 x 24 inches

 Cutting straight lines will form a solid radius and the further apart that each cutting line is, the greater the bending radius will be.
 Depending on your specific material and graphic, a distance up to 0.5 mm between the lines can be processed.

 Cutting small interconnected waves will give the material a large bending radius and flexible appearance.
-This technique is best suited for materials that are up to 3 mm thick.
+This technique is best suited for materials that are up to 3 mm thick

 With large honeycombs, the curves are cut out of the sheet and tapered at each end.
 Because of the large honeycomb, wooden boards can be used with flexibility up to about 5 mm thick.
 This pattern is most commonly used in model making.